 Clinical consulting can take the form of basic support, education and consulting around cases, ethics, boundaries or general counseling questions.
 We can arrange a consulting relationship over a defined short period, or support a team of clinicians on a regular basis.

 Specialized Clinical Consulting

 We can provide specialized clinical consultation for those working on developing a particular part of their skill set.
-An example would be a counselling agency facing a growing need to support those struggling with gender and sexual identity issues, or eating disorders.
+An example would be a counseling agency facing a growing need to support those struggling with gender and sexual identity issues, self-injury behavior eating disorders.
 We can provide a trained specialist in the particular field to offer education on evidence-based therapeutic approaches and constructive feedback around interventions.

-We recognize that changes in funding and organizational mandates can affect client work.
-We have handled requests to support an agency as it adjusts its clinical approach from long term to short term counselling due to funding constraints.
+Another example of specialized consulting is supporting an agency as it adjusts its clinical approach from long term to short term counseling due to funding constraints.